Black Magic

 A secret rule game is a playful, often puzzling group activity where one or a few players know a secret rule that determines what fits or happens in the game, while the rest of the players must figure it out through observation and deduction.
 The fun lies in the mix of confusion, clever hints, and the "aha!" moment when players crack the code, making these games perfect for sparking laughter and creative thinking in social settings.

 Like all secret rule games, Black Magic is played in a group where some, but not all, players know the secret rule.
-Black Magic is also an example of a Membership game, because of the form that the core gameplay takes.

 What is a Membership game?